hmatejx/crypto_ff/README.md

 No. Even after this exercise, I am still a believer in future adoption.
 For me, this was just an exploration of ideas in a well defined, simplified sandbox.

 Lastly, I take all my models predicting the future with a huge grain of salt (and making models *is* my daily bread and butter!).
-The future cannot be predicted as much as it can be influenced.
+After all. the future cannot be predicted as much as it can be influenced.